SpaceShipTwo: Design overview

-SpaceShipTwo uses a feathered reentry system, feasible due to the low speed of reentry.
+SpaceShipTwo used a feathered reentry system, feasible due to the low speed of reentry.
 In contrast, orbital spacecraft re-enter at orbital speeds, close to 25000 km/h, using heat shields.
-SpaceShipTwo is furthermore designed to re-enter the atmosphere at any angle.
-It will decelerate through the atmosphere, switching to a gliding position at an altitude of 24 km, and will take 25 minutes to glide back to the spaceport.
+SpaceShipTwo was furthermore designed to re-enter the atmosphere at any angle.
+It decelerated through the atmosphere, switching to a gliding position at an altitude of 24 km, and took 25 minutes to glide back to the spaceport.